Few executives will admit it’s too much trouble to Set Clear Expectations, even for their direct reports

 I’m sure you’ve heard this one before … but I’ll bet your descriptions of goals and objectives, and the Clear Expectations you’ve set for your team members … don’t follow this outline very closely.

-If it accomplishes exactly what you need … why aren’t you using it?
+It accomplishes exactly what we need … so why aren’t you using it again?

 Why aren’t our people getting more done?